gumaerc-testorg/15.343-spring-2002/content/pages/readings.md

 "New Realities in Today's Workforce."
 In _The Towers Perrin Report 2001_. ([www.towersperrin.com](http://www.towersperrin.com/))

 Herman, Alexis M. "Futurework: Trends and Challenges for Work in the 21st Century."
-Executive Summary, Labor Day 1999 -- A Report of the United States Department of Labor. ([PDF]({{< baseurl >}}/resources/execsum))
+Executive Summary, Labor Day 1999 -- A Report of the United States Department of Labor. ({{% resource_link 26ac0661-3997-3308-4f72-c8e52981faea "PDF" %}})

 {{< tdclose >}}